minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 ### "override.conf"

-In ".service file" section, I explained there are two paths for systemd: /lib/systemd and /etc/systemd.
+In `.service file` section, I explained there are two paths for systemd: `/lib/systemd` and `/etc/systemd`.
-If there are two same service files both in /lib/systemd and /etc/systemd, the file in /etc/systemd has prioirity.
+If there are two same service files both in `/lib/systemd` and `/etc/systemd`, the file in `/etc/systemd` has prioirity.
-As a result, it is possible to customize the systemd service with /etc/systemd.
+As a result, it is possible to customize the systemd service with `/etc/systemd`.

-However, if the original service file in /lib/systemd is updated and its contents changes, service file in /etc/systemd might causes unintended behavior.
+However, if the original service file in `/lib/systemd` is updated and its contents changes, service file in `/etc/systemd` might causes unintended behavior.
-It is high complexity task that managing service file in /etc/systemd whenever the original service file is updated.
+It is high complexity task that managing service file in `/etc/systemd` whenever the original service file is updated.
-"systemd" supports override.conf feature for this situation.
+`systemd` supports override.conf feature for this situation.
 For example, suppose that I want to add dependency for libvirtd.service.
-I can create a directory called /etc/systemd/system/libvirtd.service.d and write a "override.conf" file and its content is:
+I can create a directory called `/etc/systemd/system/libvirtd.service.d` and write a `override.conf` file and its content is:

 ```bash
 [Unit]